helenmebre6/helenmebre8/README.md

            3.Personal Growth

- *The Year Up Program provides opportunities for participants to achieve a range of accomplishments,
+ *The Year Up Program provides opportunities for participants to achieve a range of accomplishments:*

             - Developing new skill

             - Completing a meaningful internship